NTD Dashboard

 If the user schedules a report, the calendar values are saved in to the schedule and are adjusted by the difference between the current date and the date the schedule was made or updated.
 For example, if the user schedules a report to run a week from today, the system adds 7 days to the date range specified when the report was run.

 TIP: Editing the schedule will reset the date range and other filters.
-Thus, Avail recommends setting filters prior editing.
+Thus, Avail recommends setting filters prior to editing.

 Was this article helpful?